Creative Commons License 2023 Volume 10 Issue 3

 Defecation

 The passive avoidance test was applied to assess the learning ability and memory.
 When preparing to assess the passive avoidance response, we allowed the pups to enter both lit and dark compartments on Day 1 and recorded the time spent in each of the compartments.
-Comparing the data, we can see that the pups from the experimental group had lower learning ability (Table 5).
+Comparing the data, we can see that the pups from the experimental group had lower learning abilities (Table 5).
 Moreover, the pups from the control group also demonstrated lower learning ability.

 To assess the stress response, we analyzed active behaviors: swimming, diving, and climbing.
 The data obtained indicates a statistically significant difference in the stress response when compared to HCD.
 However, the defecation levels of the pups from both the control and the experimental groups were lower than those of HCD (Table 5).

 Table 5.
-The passive avoidance response
+The passive avoidance response.

 Parameter